lino-framework/lino/docs/dev/index.rst

 - :doc:`/tutorials/tables/index` : Models, tables and views.
 What is a table?
 Designing your tables.
 Using tables without a web server.

+- :doc:`layouts` : About layouts, detail windows, data elements and panels.

+- :doc:`/tutorials/polls/mysite/index` : Just as a summary, we convert
+  the “Polls” application from Django’s tutorial into a Lino application.
+This will illustrate some differences between Lino and Django.

-- :doc:`/tutorials/lets/index` : What is a technical specification?
+- :doc:`/tutorials/lets/index` : A full-stack example about the work
+  of a Lino application developer.
+Writing a technical specification.
   Describing a database structure.
 Designing your tables.
 Writing demo data.
 Writing test cases.
 Menu structure and main page.
 Form layouts.

-- :doc:`/tutorials/polls/mysite/index` : We convert the “Polls”
-  application from Django’s tutorial into a Lino application.
-This will introduce some differences between Lino and Django.

 Getting acquaintained